harumuki/thorsten-hans.com/_posts/2019-02-11-terraform-the-definitive-guide.md

 ```

-Execute `terraform plan -var-file=local.tfvars` again and verify that only one resource will be added. *Terraform* looks at the currently deployed resources in Azure and verifies that all properties are still matching those described in your script.
+Execute `terraform plan -var-file=local.tfvars` again and verify, that only **one** resource will be added. *Terraform* looks at the currently deployed resources in *Azure* and verifies that all properties are still matching those described in your script.
 If so, no action is required for that resource(s).

 If the changes look good, go ahead and apply them by invoking `terraform apply -var-file=local.tfvars --auto-approve`.
 Finally *Terraform* should display the following result:

 {% include image-caption.html imageurl="/assets/images/posts/2019/terraform-guide-5.png"
 title="Terraform apply - Application Insights has been created" caption="Terraform apply - Application Insights has been created" %}

-Last but not least the actual *Azure App Service* and the underlying *Azure App Service Plan* have to be created to complete the sample.
-Both resources expose a vast of properties which have to be set depending on the kind of *App Service / App Service Plan* you want to create.
+Last, but not least, the actual *Azure App Service* and the underlying *Azure App Service Plan* have to be created to complete the sample.
+Both resources expose a vast of properties, which have to be set depending on the kind of *App Service / App Service Plan* you want to create.
 Again, the official documentation helps to spot and to understand all those properties.
 This sample will create a *Linux App Service Plan* and a *App Service for Containers*.
 For demonstration purpose, a plain *NGINX Docker Image* will be deployed to the *App Service*.

 To ensure flexibility, several configuration properties should be set by variables.
 Add a `frontend.variables.tf` and provide the following content: